 INTRODUCTION

 The topic of sarcopenia in pancreatic cancer has come under the spotlight in the past decade.
 With the updates on several consensus statements, including those from the Asian Working Group for Sarcopenia in 2016[1] and European Working Group on Sarcopenia in Older People (EWGSOP) in 2018[2], it is now known that sarcopenia is a condition that not only relates to age but is also affected by multiple factors, such as systemic inflammation, physical inactivity, and inadequate intake.
-The relationship between pancreatic cancer and cachexia has long been recognized, but it is only in the last decade that researchers started to study about the importance of sarcopenia.
+The relationship between pancreatic cancer and cachexia has long been recognized, but it is only in the last decade that researchers have started to understand the importance of sarcopenia.

-Pancreatic cancer is one of the most deadly malignancies worldwide, with a 5-year survival of only about 5% despite numerous efforts in improving various therapeutic strategies over the decades[3].
-It has become the third leading cause of cancer-related deaths in the United States, and is projected to become the second by 2030[4].
-In patients with pancreatic cancer, those who have undergone resection have much better survival rates than those who are unresectable[5].
+Pancreatic cancer is one of the most deadly malignancies worldwide, with a 5-year survival of only about 5%, despite numerous efforts to improve various therapeutic strategies over the decades[3].
+It has become the third leading cause of cancer-related deaths in the United States and is projected to become the second by 2030[4].
+Among pancreatic cancer patients, those who have undergone resection have much better survival rates than those who are unresectable[5].
 Unfortunately, less than one-fifth of patients with this malignancy are considered resectable[3].
-The low resection rate is due not only to unfavorable tumor stage and location but also to comorbidities and poor functional performance of patients[6].
-In patients with pancreatic cancer, poor oral intake, altered metabolism due to malignancy, and malabsorption because of obstruction or exocrine insufficiency can all come into play at the same time and contribute to both cachexia and sarcopenia[7].
-These in turn worsen the patients’ performance status and thus their suitability for surgery.
+The low resection rate is due to unfavorable tumor stage and location and also to comorbidities and poor functional performance of patients[6].
+In pancreatic cancer patients, poor oral intake, altered metabolism due to malignancy, and malabsorption because of obstruction or exocrine insufficiency can all come into play at the same time and contribute to both cachexia and sarcopenia[7].
+These in turn worsen the patients’ performance status and their suitability for surgery.

-In various studies, the prevalence of sarcopenia in patients with pancreatic cancer ranges from 30% to 65%[8-10].
-The wide variation was likely caused by the heterogeneous groups of patients, difference in disease stage, and different methods of measuring sarcopenia[1,7,11].
-Despite these variations, it has been repeatedly shown that patients with sarcopenia are more likely to have poorer outcomes[12-14].
-This article aims to look at the current evidence on sarcopenia, as well as its impact on the management of patients with pancreatic ductal adenocarcinoma.
+In various studies, the prevalence of sarcopenia in pancreatic cancer patients ranges from 30% to 65%[8-10].
+The wide variation is likely due to the heterogeneous groups of patients, difference in disease stage, and different methods of measuring sarcopenia[1,7,11].
+Despite these variations, it has been repeatedly shown that sarcopenia patients are more likely to have poorer outcomes[12-14].
+This article aims to examine the current evidence on sarcopenia, as well as its impact on the management of patients with pancreatic ductal adenocarcinoma.

 DEFINITION OF SARCOPENIA

 Since the term “sarcopenia” was coined by Rosenberg[15] in 1997, remarkable progress has been made in understanding this condition and its relationship with malignancies and surgery.
-Instead of merely detecting the decline in muscle mass, EWGSOP redefined the condition in 2010 as the syndrome characterized by progressive and generalized loss of both skeletal muscle mass and quality (strength or performance), with a risk of adverse outcomes[16].
-In the latest consensus by EWGSOP in 2018[2], muscle strength has come to the forefront in diagnosis.
+Instead of merely detecting the decline in muscle mass, EWGSOP redefined the condition in 2010 as the syndrome characterized by progressive and generalized loss of both skeletal muscle mass and quality (strength or performance) with a risk of adverse outcomes[16].
+In the latest consensus by EWGSOP in 2018[2], muscle strength has come to the forefront in the diagnosis.
 From the evolution of the definition, it is clear that more emphasis has been put on muscle quality over quantity over the years.
 Similar definitions have been put forward by other groups, including the International Working Group on Sarcopenia[17], the European Society for Clinical Nutrition and Metabolism (ESPEN) Special Interest Group[18], the Society of Sarcopenia, Cachexia and Wasting Disorders[19], and the Asian Working Group for Sarcopenia[20].
 According to these definitions, the assessment of both muscle quantity and muscle quality is required when diagnosing sarcopenia (Table 1).

-ASSESSMENT OF SARCOPENIA IN PATIENTS WITH PANCREATIC CANCER
+ASSESSMENT OF SARCOPENIA IN PANCREATIC CANCER PATIENTS